-The first contest attended by the band was at Windy Nook, near Felling, in 1874.
-This contest was the cause of a peculiar challenge, as will be seen shortly.
-It was a March contest and each band had to play two marches of own choice.
-There were 10 entries, and the judge was Mr. Wm.
-Lax, of Sunderland.
-When the judge announced his decision it was found that St. Hilda was not mentioned at all.
-Not being satisfied with the decision, St. Hilda agreed to challenge the winning band-West Wylam, and the challenge duly appeared in the Newcastle Daily Chronicle and was accepted.
-A committee of the two bands arranged the match, each band to play the same two marches as played at the contest for £50 (£25 a side, the winning band also to receive one-third of the gate receipts).
+challenge duly appeared in the "Newcastle Daily Chronicle" and was accepted.
+A committee of two bands arranged the match, each band to play the same two marches as played at the contest for £50 (£25 aside, the winning band also to receive one third of the gate receipts).
 When matters were settled, and the stakes deposited, the contest took place on what was considered neutral ground, at Bedlington, Northumberland.
 This was in October, 1874.
 Each band had to engage a judge at its own expense, and a referee was also engaged, whose fee was to be paid equally by both bands.
 St. Hilda's judge was Mr. Tom Woods, of Newcastle-on-Tyne, and West Wylam's judge was Mr. Dunlop, also of Newcastle.
 Mr. Thomas Hogg, of Hartlepool, was engaged as Referee.
-It is sure to be of interest, especially to amateur bandsmen, to know what class of testmarches were in general use in those long-gone-by days.
-The two marches chosen by St. Hilda were: "The Vacant Chair," by J. Sidney Jones (at that time bandmaster of the 5th Dragoon Guards), and "Hercules," by T. Metcalfe, of Wolverhampton (Metcalfe's "Star Brass Band Journal").
-West Wylam's marches were: "The Vacant Chair," and "Pet of the Band," by Richard Smith, of Hull.
+It is sure to be of interest, especially to amateur bandsmen, to know what class of test-marches were in general use in these long-gone-by days.
+The two marches chosen by.
+St. Hilda were: "The Vacant Chair," by J. Sidney Jones (at that time bandmaster of the 5th Dragoon Guards), and "Hercules," by T. Metcalfe, of Wolverhampton (Metcalfe's "Star Brass Band Journal").
+West Wylam's marches were: "The Vacant Chair"

+and "Pet of the Band," by Richard Smith, of Hull.

-St. Hilda practised day and night on their two marches, and on the morning of the match, which was a cold and wild one, they arrived at Bedlington full of hope for the best.
-A great gathering of bandsmen from all parts were present, and hundreds of pitmen from all over Northumberland and Durham had gathered for the fray which had already caused immense excitement for miles around.
+St. Hilda's practised day and night on their two marches, and on the morning of the match, which was a cold and wild one, they arrived at Bedlington full of hope for the best.
+A great gathering of bandsmen from all parts were present, and hundreds of pitmen from all over Northumberland and Durham had gathered for the fray which had already caused excitement for miles around.
 The draw for places was St. Hilda 1st and 3rd and West Wylam 2nd and 4th.
 Each band had a great reception as it mounted the platform, and also at the conclusion of each performance.
 At the conclusion an enormous crowd gathered around to hear the verdict of the judges and referee, which was announced as not only won by St. Hilda, but with a good deal to spare.
-So with the £50 stake, and a third of the huge gather receipts, the band was well over £100 to the good.
-Northumberla and Durham pitmen are keen on a bet, and previous to the match the betting was 3 to 1 on West Wylam, but as soon as St. Hilda played its first of the two marches the "Geordies" began to keep their eye on "Welshers," and the betting quickly turned the other way round.
+So with the £50 stake, and a third of the huge gate receipts, the band was well over £100 to the good.
+Northumberland and Durham pitmen are keen on a bet, and previous to the match the betting was 3 to 1 on West Wylam, but as soon as St. Hilda played its first of the two marches, the "Geordies" began to keep their eyes on "Welshers," and the betting quickly turned the other way round.
 The band had a great reception on its return to South Shields, and young Bob Dennison, who was then 14 years of age, was carried shoulder high to Temple Town where the bandsmen lived.
-He was, later, presented with a silver-plated cornet in commemoration of the event.
+He was later presented with a silver-plated cornet in commemoration of the event.